-Born in 1989 in Toronto, Cyril L. Caspar was mainly raised in Switzerland, which included, however, some secondary schooling in the United States.
-He holds both a B.A.
-(2010) and an M.A.
-(2013) in English Linguistics and Literature as well as in Systematic and Practical Theology from the University of Zurich.
-During his M.A. studies, he did a brief stint at the University of Toronto and attended seminars and lectures for a full term at Florida State University in Tallahassee.
-In June 2016, he completed his high school teaching diploma in English Language and Religious Studies at the "Institut für Erziehungswissenschaft" of the University of Zurich.
+Dr. Cyril Caspar holds a BA (2010) and an MA (2013) in English Linguistics and Literature as well as a PhD (2018) in Early Modern English Literature, all awarded by the University of Zurich.
+During his MA, he was an exchange student at the University of Toronto and at Florida State University in Tallahassee, FL.
+In June 2016, he moreover obtained his high school teaching diploma in English Language and Religious Studies from the "Institut für Erziehungswissenschaft" of the University of Zurich.

-His research interests reside in the early modern period with a particular emphasis on spirituality and its manifestation in the literary works of the same period, particularly the ones of Edmund Spenser, John Donne, George Herbert, John Milton, etc. Supported by a two-year grant sponsored by the University of Zurich’s Forschungskredit and supervised by Prof. Allen Reddick, Cyril wrote his doctoral thesis on the life-transcending metaphor of the last pilgrimage (see below), which he defended—"magna cum laude"—in April 2017 and which will be published in March 2018 by Transcript Verlag in Europe and distributed by Columbia University Press in North America.
+His literary research interests reside in the early modern period with a particular emphasis on spirituality and its manifestation in the poetical works of the same period, particularly the ones of Edmund Spenser, John Donne, George Herbert, John Milton, etc. Supported by a two-year grant sponsored by the University of Zurich’s Forschungskredit and supervised by Prof. Allen Reddick, Cyril Caspar wrote his doctoral thesis on the life-transcending metaphor of the last pilgrimage (see below), which he defended—"magna cum laude"—in April 2017 and which was published in March 2018 by Transcript in Europe and distributed by Columbia University Press in North America.

 PhD Project: The Last Pilgrimage to Eternity: Early Modern Poets and Their Eschatology

-The Last Pilgrimage to Eternity: Protestant Paths to the Afterlife in Early Modern English Poetry will be published in March 2018.
+The Last Pilgrimage to Eternity: Protestant Paths to the Afterlife in Early Modern English Poetry was published in March 2018.

 With the advent of the reformation, concepts of living and dying were profoundly reconfigured.
 As purgatory disappeared from the spiritual landscape, other paths to the afterlife were rediscovered.
 Thus, when life draws to a close, the passage to the afterlife becomes a last pilgrimage, a popular early modern metaphor that has received little critical commentary.
 In a rigorous historical and theological reading, Cyril L. Caspar explores five major English poets – John Donne, Sir Walter Raleigh, George Herbert, Edmund Spenser, and John Milton – to unveil the poetical potential of the last pilgrimage as a life-transcending metaphor.